ashutosh-rath02/poke-tek/README.md

 ## Overview

-Pokémon Fusion Laboratory is an interactive web application that allows users to explore the world of Pokémon and create unique fusions.
+Pokémon Fusion Laboratory is an interactive web application that allows users to explore the world of Pokémon, create unique fusions, and predict battle outcomes.
 Built with React and powered by the PokéAPI, this project offers a fun and engaging way to combine different Pokémon and discover new possibilities.

 ## Features

 - **Pokémon Browser**: Explore a vast collection of Pokémon with detailed information.
 - **Search Functionality**: Easily find specific Pokémon using the search feature.
 - **Fusion System**: Select two Pokémon to create a unique fusion.
+- **Battle Predictor**: Simulate battles between your fused Pokémon and any other Pokémon.
+- **Opponent Selection**: Search and select any Pokémon as an opponent for battle prediction.
 - **Detailed Information**: View comprehensive stats, abilities, and types for both original Pokémon and fusions.
 - **Responsive Design**: Enjoy a seamless experience across desktop and mobile devices.
 - **Interactive UI**: Smooth animations and transitions powered by Framer Motion.